-Figure 18: timing of notification
+Figure 17: timing of notification

-- $\bigcirc$ AMT Moments and Availability Tests occur during month M. - Metering data needs to be validated before use, which can take until the end of month M + 1. - On the 15th om month M + 2 Elia sends the monthly activity report.
+- AMT Moments and Availability Tests occur during month M. - Metering data needs to be validated before use, which can take until the end of month M + 1. - 3 On the 15th om month M + 2 Elia sends the monthly activity report.

 The monthly activity report contains all information regarding the AMT Moments and Availability Tests that took place, including, among other things, the resulting Obligated Capacity, Available Capacity and Missing Capacity.
+It also includes information concerning the Overcapacity and Overcapacity Penalty, as per section 7.